yourfavoritedev/Engineering-Manager-Gameplan/README.md

     > <p>What don't you like about it?
 What are some cool enhancements you'd like to make?</p>
     > <p>These are concrete conversations that we can have to <strong>better understand their point of view and help foster any ideas that require feedback or affirmation.</strong> In doing so, we help build their self-assurance (Am I competent?), familiarity with their work (Am I on the right track?) and overall psychological safety (Am I valued?). <strong>Gradually, our "new" engineers will feel more empowered to discuss and share their perspectives with a larger audience, our collective team.</strong> They begin to indoctrinate themselves.</p>
     > <br>
+- :tada: **Reflection**: This was my first week having 1:1s with my teammates as their EM.
+Previously, I had weekly 1:1s with them as a peer.
+It genuinely feels different, but in a good way!
+This time was usually spent helping them remove any blockers and gathering feedback on anything they wanted to chat about.
+This time, the conversations were more fluid and my teammates were engaged in asking questions outside of their WIP.
+I believe some ambiguity existed in our prior meetings as to their intended purpose.
+This week, I took care to endorse our new work relationships and corroborate on preferable 1:1 schedules/formats.
+I also employed the [Questions for our first 1:1](https://larahogan.me/blog/first-one-on-one-questions/) from Lara Hogan's Resilient Management.
+My teammates were really open to answering them and I'm fortuante to learn what they care about!

 ---